WurthElektronik/FeatherWings/README.md

 1. **Download documentation and example code** from https://github.com/WurthElektronik/FeatherWings using git clone or a simple zip file.
 ![DownloadGit](assets/DownloadGitCode.png)

-2. There are **4 different** example applications
+2. This repository contains **4 different** example applications ready to run,
-   - Sensor FeatherWing example showing the functionality of the Sensor FeatherWing
+   - [Sensor FeatherWing example](/SensorFeatherWing/software) showing the functionality of the Sensor FeatherWing
-   - Thyone-I Wireless FeatherWing example showing the transmit and receive functionality over a 2.4 GHz proprietary wireless link.
+   - [Thyone-I Wireless FeatherWing example](/ThyoneWirelessFeatherWing/software) showing the transmit and receive functionality over a 2.4 GHz proprietary wireless link.
-   - Calypso Wi-Fi FeatherWing example showing the Wi-Fi capabilities
+   - [Calypso Wi-Fi FeatherWing example](/CalypsoWiFiFeatherWing/software) showing the Wi-Fi capabilities
-   - Sensor2Cloud connectivity example that sends data measured using the sensors via Wi-Fi to wither Microsoft Azure or Amazon AWS cloud.
+   - [Sensor2Cloud connectivity example](/Sensor2CloudConnectivity) that sends data measured using the sensors via Wi-Fi to wither Microsoft Azure or Amazon AWS cloud.

-> **Note**: For more details on each board and workspace, please see above table and check the board you are interested in.
+> **Note**: For more details on each board and workspace, please click on the links above.

 3. **Open workspace file** for the case you want to test.
 ![OpenWorkspace](assets/OpenWorkspace.png)